binghandsom/spring-boot-cassandra-jms/README.md

 ### Machine used:
 - OS: Ubuntu 15.10
-- Intel I7 - Octa core
+- Intel I7 - Octa core,  16GB RAM

 #### All docker containers including JMeter and Spring boot app are run on this machine